Find Affordable College Courses

 Fort Collins, CO

-IBMC College landed the #9 spot in the 2023 rankings for the most popular undergraduate certificate allied health and medical assisting services programs.
+IBMC College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a undergraduate certificate.
+It came in at #9 on the list.
 Located in the midsize city of Fort Collins, IBMC is a private for-profit school with a small student population.

 About 91% of the students majoring in medical assisting at the school are women while 9% are male.